-- If necessary, the domestic service line and fire system service line shall have a separate, independent connection to the supply main.
+- Each building has its own fire sprinkler system with a dedicated fire service line.
+The Domestic line will be separate. - The domestic service line and fire system service line shall have a separate, independent connection to the supply main.
 If a separate fire line is to be utilized, a Double Check Valve Assembly (DCVA) will be required near the property line at the point of connection to the public main.
 The fire sprinkler double detector check valve assembly (DDCVA) may be located either inside, or outside, of the building.
 The sprinkler supply line shall be designed, and shown on the plan, into the building to the point of connection to the interior building riser.
 Provide plan and elevation detail(s) where the riser enters the building with dimensions, clearances, and joint restraint in accordance with NFPA 24.
 A post indicator valve (PIV) shall be provided for the fire sprinkler system in advance of the DDCVA.
-[PMC 14.02, CS 302.3, & CS 303] - Fire hydrants and other appurtenances such as DDCVA and PIV shall be placed as directed by the Puyallup Fire Code Official.
-Fire hydrants shall be placed so that there is a minimum of 50-feet of separation from hydrants to any building walls.
-[PMC 16.08.080 & CS 301.2, 302.3] - The fire sprinkler double detector check valve assembly (DDCVA) may be located either inside, or outside, of the building.
-The sprinkler supply line shall be designed, and shown on the plan, into the building to the point of connection to the interior building riser.
-Provide plan and elevation detail(s) where the riser enters the building with dimensions, clearances, and joint restraint in accordance with NFPA 24.
-[CS 302.3, CS 303] - The Fire Department Connection (FDC) shall be located no closer than 10-feet and no further than 15-feet from a fire hydrant.
-[CS 302.3] - The domestic service line and fire system service line shall have separate, independent connections to the supply main.
-[PMC 14.02 & CS 302.3(4)]
+[PMC 14.02, CS 302.3, & CS 303] - Fire hydrants shall be placed so that there is a minimum of 50-feet and a maximum 150-feet of separation from hydrants to any building walls.
+16.08.080 & CS 301.2, 302.3 - The Fire Department Connection (FDC) shall be located no closer than 10-feet and no further than 15-feet from a fire hydrant.
+[CS 302.3]